Submissions

 • These are short case reports including current literature reviews.

-• The submitted manuscript should be no longer than 1500 words
+• The submitted manuscript should be no longer than 2000 words for the main body of the text (from introduction to conclusion, and excluding abstract, references, tables and legends).

 • An abstract can be included (under 150 words) but is not compulsory.